mike-north/typescript-courses/packages/website/content/blog/fundamentals-v4/16-type-param-scopes-and-constraints/index.md

 order: 16
 ---

-Now that we have covered the basic use of Generics, let's layer on two more concepts: how [scoping](https://www.typescriptlang.org/docs/handbook/variable-declarations.html#scoping-rules) work with type params, and how we can describe type params that have more specific requirement than `any`.
+Now that we have covered the basic use of Generics, let's layer on two more concepts: how [scoping](https://www.typescriptlang.org/docs/handbook/variable-declarations.html#scoping-rules) works with type params, and how we can describe type params that have more specific requirement than `any`.

 ## Generic Constraints

-Generic constraints allow us to describe the "minimum requirement" for a type param, such that we can achieve a high degree of flexibility, while still being able to safely assume _some_ minimal structure and behavior.
+Generic constraints allow us to describe the "minimum requirement" for a type param, such that we can achieve a high degree of flexibility, while still being able to safely assume _some_ minimal structure and behavior for use within the scope that has access to the type param.

 ### Motivating use case